Northern Virginia: Economy

 Former Virginia Governor Bob McDonnell described Northern Virginia as "the economic engine of the state" during a January 2010 Northern Virginia Technology Council address.

 As of 2007 the Northern Virginia office submarkets contain 172000000 sqft of office space, 33 percent more than those in Washington, D.C., and 55 percent more than those in its Maryland suburbs.
 8000000 sqft of office space is under construction in Northern Virginia.
 60 percent of the construction is occurring in the Dulles Corridor submarket.

 As of September 2008, the unemployment rate in Northern Virginia was 3.2 percent, about half the national average, and the lowest of any metropolitan area.
 While the U.S. as a whole had negative job growth between September 2007 to September 2008, Northern Virginia gained 12,800 jobs, representing half of Virginia's new jobs.
-As of July 2010, the unemployment rate of the region was 5.2 percent.
+As of July 2010, the unemployment rate of the region was 5.2 percent.As of December 2025, the unemployment rate was 3.3 percent.

 In the mid-2000s, Fairfax County was one of few places in the nation that attracted more creative-class workers than it created.

 Internet

 Crystal City in Arlington County was selected as a location for Amazon's Amazon HQ2 real estate search.
 The regional headquarters complex will include up to 6000000 sqft, rivaling the nearby Pentagon.

-Northern Virginia is the busiest Internet intersection in the nation, with up to 70 percent of all Internet traffic flowing through Loudoun County data centers every day.
-It is the largest data center market in the world by capacity, with nearly double that of London, and the world's fastest-growing data market as of 2018.
+Northern Virginia is home to the largest data center market in the world by capacity, especially in Loudoun County, with more than quadruple that of London, at 13% of global capacity, or around 4,140 megawatts.
+A popular myth is that 70% of all data traffic goes through Northern Virginia, though it is not true.
 Loudoun County expects to have 6500000 sqft of data center space by 2021.
 By 2012, Dominion Energy expects that 10 percent of all electricity it sends to Northern Virginia will be used by the region's data centers alone.
 Accenture estimates that 70 percent of Amazon Elastic Compute Cloud servers are located in their Northern Virginia zone.
 A 2015–16 estimate by Greenpeace puts Amazon's current and upcoming power capacity in Northern Virginia at over 1 gigawatt.